 Lightly butter an 8-by-8-inch baking dish.

-Add sugar and cornstarch and mix thoroughly.
+Combine the sugar and cornstarch in a separate bowl and mix thoroughly; add it to the egg yolks.
 Add the milk and whisk to blend.

 Cook the pudding mixture over low heat until it is thickened and creamy, stirring constantly.
 Remove it from the heat, add the vanilla extract, and stir to combine.

 In the baking dish, place alternating layers of graham cracker crumbs and sliced bananas.
 Top with the vanilla custard.